hayakzan/MLP-notations/README.md

 # MLP-notations

 ## What is this?
-This is an ongoing project that relates to my compositional practice.
-The idea is to train a MLP network to generate $n$-dimensional notational parameter space from a 2-dimensional input $(x, y)$.
+This is a project that relates to my compositional practice.
+The idea is to train an MLP network to generate $n$-dimensional notational parameter space from a 2-dimensional input $(x, y)$.
+Please note that this is an ongoing project.

 <img width="646" alt="Screen Shot 2023-06-12 at 8 35 55 PM" src="https://github.com/hayakzan/MLP-notations/assets/61164329/722b5d78-b56d-41d6-9ac5-06eee9acc8c4">
 <br>